The Chive

 The Chive (styled theCHIVE) is a website owned and operated by Resignation, LLC.
-Images appearing on thechive.com are selected by staff from searches of both international and domestic websites as well as daily submissions to help promote OnlyFans models.
+Images appearing on thechive.com are selected by staff from searches of both international and domestic websites as well as daily submissions.

 The Chive gained attention for a series of internet hoaxes that began in 2007 and were reported as true stories by mainstream media outlets.

 History

 John and Leo Resig founded Resignation Media, LLC in August 2007 and then launched thechive.com in November, 2008.
 Initially, it was claimed that the website's name came from combining 'Chicago' and 'Venice' Beach; however, Resig later admitted that the name was actually inspired by The Onion.
 The brothers went on to create additional photo-entertainment websites, all of which are staffed and managed by members of the Resig family.

 On Monday, July 22, 2013 the Austin American-Statesman reported that during the summer of 2013 the parent company of The Chive, Resignation Media, was relocating to a renovated space in downtown Austin, Texas.